Heritage Property Program

 Registering a Heritage Property

-HRM follows the Heritage Property Act’s standard process for heritage registration.
+The municipality follows the Heritage Property Act’s standard process for heritage registration.

 Maintaining a Heritage Property